 People with disabilities or health conditions can find it complicated and physically demanding to travel.

-An article from the beginning of April this year by Policy Connect highlights how current events have brought the conversation about remote work for disabled people to the fore.
+An article from the beginning of April 2020 by Policy Connect highlights how current events have brought the conversation about remote work for disabled people to the fore.

 According to GitLab's 2020 Global Remote Work Report, 14% of remote workers surveyed had a disability or chronic illness.
 83% of disabled respondents stated that remote work enables them to contribute to the workforce.

 10: It also means people with family obligations can have careers

 Those caring for children or other vulnerable people can be unable to commit to spending all day at a specific location.
 GitLab's report also found that 34% of respondents ranked being able to care for a family member as the top benefit of their remote work.